NoteGio/openrelay/docs/source/topics/design.rst

 ^^^^^^^^^^^^

-The simple relay takes messages from one topic or queue, and places them onto another topic or queue.
+The simple relay takes messages from one topic or queue, and places them onto one or more other topics or queues.
 This is a very basic function, and is used in a few places throughout the OpenRelay pipeline.

 * **Language**: Go
 * **Classification**: Internal